 Raul Russi, Chief Executive Officer

 Raul was born in Patillas, Puerto Rico and migrated to Buffalo, New York with his family as a child.
 His professional career began in 1971, when he joined the Buffalo Police Department and became Buffalo’s first Hispanic police officer.
 During his fifteen year career as a police officer, he excelled as a dedicated and conscientious officer and arrested and convicted more violent offenders than any other officer in the department’s history.
-He is also credited with implementing recruitment initiatives to increase minority hiring.
 He retired after he was shot in the line of duty in 1985.
 He was awarded the Department’s Purple Heart.
 He then joined the State Commission of Correction’s Citizens Policy and Complaint Review Council.
 In 1986, he became Superintendent of the Erie County New York Correctional Facility.
 Three years later, he was appointed Chairman of the New York State Parole Board and CEO of the Division of Parole by Governor Mario Cuomo.
 In 1995, he became the first Puerto Rican/Latino Sheriff of the City of New York.
 As Sheriff, he led an agency of 346 personnel and managed the collection of approximately $100 million in outstanding judgment debts on behalf of the City of New York and private sector clients.

 Lymaris Albors, Executive Vice President & Chief of Staff to the CEO